pete-otaqui/boogie-solver/README.md

   the `./coverage/` directory, as well using `./.nyc_output/`.
 - `npm run test:quick` - just runs the native test scripts, really quickly and with better error messaging if you need it.
+- `npm run tries` - build trie structures from word lists in the `/src/word-lists/` directory, only required if you add/update the word lists.

 ### Notes

-There are two main areas that could do with improvement:
+Areas that could do with improvement:

 1. Make the dice used more flexible, i.e. not always the same set.
-This also requires the `solve()` routines to "know" what dice are being used, rather than assuming that "qu" will always be the only double-letter die face.
+This also requires the `solve()`, `solveTrie()` and other routines to "know" what dice are being used, rather than assuming that "qu" will always be the only double-letter die face.
-2. Provide a simple way for consumers to parallelize the "chunks" of words that are solved, e.g. to use available cores.
+2. The trie building / parsing functions are a fairly naïve port from https://github.com/pillowfication/pf-boggle and the same user's sowpods repo.
+   While these are efficient, there's quite a lot of mutation of things that is very effective, but I would prefer to make more purely functional to match the style of the rest of the codebase.
+3. With the trie-based solutions in place, the non-trie based parts should be removed, since they are essentially cruft now.
+4. Would be nice to understand why TypeScript explodes when `import`ing the trie json files, and if there is any way to make the compiler _not_ try and do whatever parsing is causing that (and then we could just `import` them normally and skip all the `require` and `cp` shenanigans).